Green Policyholders

 WHAT ARE SECONDARY PERILS?

 With insurance companies worldwide now starting to report to investors and regulators how insurance companies are mitigating their climate risk.
 Lloyd’s of London is reporting to all insurance companies that climate change is now the number one risk in the future effecting: insurance underwriting, and risk management models.
 Which in turn will effect monthly insurance premiums.
 Strategic alliances are now in full collaboration mode worldwide!
 Insurance companies have changed their statistical modeling from using historical data to incorporate forward looking scientific data to predict future climate change events.
 Such as: hurricanes, floods, wildfires, droughts, rising sea levels , earthquakes, and disruption of the worlds food supply chain.
+However Insurance companies are still behind the eight ball as they cannot predict climate change events which are now occurring more frequently.

 One prime example is the cost of flood insurance on coastal real estate.
 As sea levels rise, from melting polar ice caps directly due from climate change effects, waterfront property values fall.
 Flood insurance premiums are rapidly rising in Norfolk VA, Atlantic City, and St. Petersburg Florida.
 This has effected the value and marketability of homes which require flood insurance now costing $7,000 annually per property!
 Rising sea water and sinking coastal land effects exactly which properties are determined to be located in the national flood zone.
 These flood zones are nationally documented by FEMA maps.
 However current FEMA maps document past flooding, and do not predict where future flooding will occur.
 As a direct result from rising sea waters,

 Federal policymakers have now redrawn national flood boundaries.(FEMA) This in turn will require more home owners to pay for the rising cost of flood insurance.
 As individual insurance companies leave the market, the price of flood insurance is now too exorbitant for homeowners.
 Therefore flood insurance now incorporates subsidized premiums by state agencies who now rely on the National Flood Insurance program.
 Currently masking the risk and current real price of monthly home ownership.
 As this issue slowly emerges, there will be an adverse effect on mortgage financing.
 With government lenders loaning less money and homeowners required higher down payments(40%).
+Lower loan to value underwriting guidelines.
+FHFA, Fannie, Freddie, Hud, and VA all GSE underwriters have zero climate underwiring guidelines for the traditional 30 year mortgage.
+A complete failure by FHFA for the last 30 years.
+As we are now in the accountability period.
+Who failed their responsibility and will eventually coerce the taxpayer to pay for there misguided steps over the last 4 decades.

 This results in a quagmire for home buyers, as mandatory disclosure of past flooding, the current and future cost of flood insurance is not required by law.
 Preliminary studies indicate sea level could rise by 1.4 to 1.8 feet by 2050.
 This is the time frame of a traditional 30 year mortgage.
-Eventually mortgage financing could collapse before a single home has been consumed by the ocean.
-However in December 2020 The federal Reserve has joined Network for Greening the Financial System (NGFS).
-In January 2021, the Biden administration has made climate change a national priority striving for 2050 US net zero status.
+Eventually mortgage financing will collapse as homes are now being devalued by 90% due to coastal erosion as expensive residential homes are now falling into the ocean.

 The search for coastal real estate located on higher ground has started to slowly emerge on both coasts.
 As waterfront property is now slowly loosing its value!
 There is now initial deflation on water front properties with a documented seven percent (7%) decrease in appraised value.
 In central Miami Florida and “little Haiti” developers are now incorporating sea level rise, aka climate risk in their future development real estate modeling.
 Purchasing coastal properties on “higher ground” is slowly becoming a fundamental prerequisite.
 This has led to climate gentrification slowly displacing lower income immigrants to purchase their low income properties resulting in climate refugees.
 These transitional properties are being purchased simply because of their higher coastal elevation.
 Developers will scrape these low income shanties and this will become the new future waterfront coastline.
 Climate change is driving this pricing gap to become more visible between riskier homes and safer homes by knowledgeable sophisticated investors.